Svraga/r2s-machine-learning-805431/README.md

 ## 5. Conclusions

 The project successfully developed a multilingual BERT model for semantic similarity prediction, achieving strong performance metrics (MSE: \[value], MAE: \[value], R²: \[value]) that demonstrate its effectiveness in capturing cross-lingual semantic relationships.
-These results validate our approach combining data augmentation techniques with transformer architecture.
+These results validate our approach, combining data augmentation techniques with transformer architecture.

 While the current implementation shows promising results, several improvements could enhance the model's robustness.
 For example: